 - 1/2 small red onion (or yellow or white) diced

 - 1/4 cup shredded pepper jack cheese

 - salt and pepper to taste

 - In a small mixing bowl, whisk the eggs and milk together.

 - Add a little olive oil to your skillet.
 Sauté the peppers, chorizo, onion, garlic, and jalapeño on medium high heat for 2-3 minutes.
 (Add time if your chorizo or other meat filling was raw.)

 - Lower the heat to medium.
-Pour egg mixture into your skillet.
+Pour the scrambled egg mixture into your skillet.
 Stir in the diced tomato, salt, pepper, and shredded cheese.
 (Tomato slices can be laid on top for a nice presentation.)